bahrus/on-to-me/README.md

 Features not supported:

-1. Initial fake event
-2. Ability to block stopping propagation
+1. Ability to block stopping propagation
-3. Using properties instead of attributes
+2. Using properties instead of attributes to define the orchestration.
-4. Debugging support
+3. Debugging support
-5. Mutation observing -- keeping newly created elements in sync even after event occurred.
+4. Mutation observing -- keeping newly created elements in sync even after event occurred.
-6. Ability to override value from event, filter events.
+5. Ability to override value from event, filter events.
-7. More
+6. More

 ## Running Locally